telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 ## API Overview

-The spreadsheet widget instance [exposes a few methods](/api/javascript/ui/spreadsheet) for sheet instance retrieval, insertion and deletion.
+The spreadsheet widget instance [exposes a few methods](/api/javascript/ui/spreadsheet#methods) for sheet instance retrieval, insertion and deletion.
+The most commonly used one is [activeSheet](/api/javascript/ui/spreadsheet#methods-activeSheet)

-The [sheet object instance](/api/javascript/spreadsheet/sheet) interface allows for sheet level settings and options to be set.
+The [sheet object instance](/api/javascript/spreadsheet/sheet) interface gives the developer the ability to get/set various sheet level settings and data.

 The sheet `range` method is used to retrieve a *[Range](/api/javascript/spreadsheet/range) instance* which may be used to manipulate one (or more) cell regions of the sheet.

+The range is retrieved using a string with [A1](https://msdn.microsoft.com/en-us/library/bb211395.aspx) or [RC notation](http://excelribbon.tips.net/T008803_Understanding_R1C1_References.html) notation.

 ### Set value for a range of cells
 ``` html